justinsoltesz/justinsoltesz.github.io/southside/high/index.md

 > On a four-lane undivided road, vehicle speeds can vary between travel lanes, and drivers frequently slow or change lanes due to slower or stopped vehicles (e.g., vehicles stopped in the left lane waiting to turn left).
 Drivers may also weave in and out of the traffic lanes at high speeds.
 In contrast, on three-lane roads with TWLTLs the vehicle speed differential is limited by the speed of the lead vehicle in the through lane, and through vehicles are separated from left-turning vehicles.
 Thus, Road Diets can reduce the vehicle speed differential and vehicle interactions, which can reduce the number and severity of vehicle-to-vehicle crashes.
 Reducing operating speed decreases crash severity when crashes do occur.

 # What about traffic?
 ODOT completed a [traffic count on South High Street south of Greenlawn Avenue in 2022](http://odot.ms2soft.com/tcds/set_session.asp?loc=odot&ext=y&LOCAL_ID=2725), which estimated South High Street currently carries approximately 20,810 vehicles per day.
-While that may sound like a lot, FHWA guidance says roadways like South High Street with four lanes (two travel lanes in each direction) are good candidates for a roadway reconfiguration to three lanes (one travel lane in each direction with a center turn lane) if traffic volumes are less than 25,000 vehicles per day.
-South High Street is well below that threshold.
-In fact, the excess capacity is one of the reasons drivers are able to drive so fast, and why South High Street is so dangerous as a result.
+FHWA guidance says roadways like South High Street with four lanes (two travel lanes in each direction) are good candidates for a roadway reconfiguration to three lanes (one travel lane in each direction with a center turn lane) if traffic volumes are less than 25,000 vehicles per day.
+This excess capacity is one of the reasons drivers are able to drive so fast, and why South High Street is so dangerous as a result.

 # How fast is traffic going?
 ODOT also completed a speed study when they counted vehicles in 2022.
 It found: